Obedience in the hunting blind starts with obedience in the home

 While ideally socialization is done with retrievers while they are puppies, older dogs can still be socialized.
 It is just a bit more challenging.
 Take special care to put your retriever in new situations and allow your dog to learn how to adjust.
 You need to do this often, as it will take an older dog longer to adjust to changes.

 Most useful commands for hunting breeds

 Obedience is something that you can never work on enough.
 You should practice obedience with your retriever daily, but at a minimum weekly.
 The more you practice and enforce obedience, they better behaved your dog will be.

 Here are the basic commands you should start with:

-- HERE or COME – Use to teach your retriever to come to you
+- HERE or COME – Use to teach your retriever to come to you quickly and with purpose

 - SIT – Use to teach your retriever to SIT and STAY in a position that you instruct